zacharyz1234/zacharyz1234/README.md

 ### 👨‍💻 About Me :

-  I am a freshman computer science student studying at East Carolina University 🏴‍☠️
+  I am a sophomore computer science student studying at East Carolina University 🏴‍☠️

-  - 🖥️ Helped start and run the ECU Coding Club as one of three coaches!
+  - 🖥️ Served as co-founder and coach for Coding Club ECU, ECU's first ever coding club!

-  - 🪪 Serve on the ACM @ ECU board as membership chair.
+  - 🪪 Serve as ACM@ECU Treasuer!
+Formerly served as Membership Chair.

   - 🤓 A huge nerd who loves things like D&D, Star Wars, all things sci-fi, and video games.

-  - 🎮 Studying with hopes to become a video game engineer.
+  - 🎮 Studying with hopes to become a technical designer in the game industry.

   - 🎸 If not in class, almost always listening to music, preferably Rock and Roll!